alexweissman/starcraft-web-icons/README.md

 # Starcraft web icons (font-awesome style)

+Made using Icomoon (http://icomoon.io/app/).
 These are just for fun.
 Use them in the same way you'd use font-awesome (copy the "fonts" subdirectory, and include the css file).

 ![Zerg](screenshots/icons.png)